 What is the Qi standard?

-The Qi standard is defined by WPC, the Wireless Power Consortium.
-This consortium is backed by an association of leading companies that are working on products that utilize the “inductive transfer of charging voltage.”
-By cooperating together, they can ensure the best possible compatibility and quality of their products.
+Qi (pronounced “tschi”) means “life energy” in Chinese and is a standard for wireless charging.
+The Qi standard is defined by the WPC, the Wireless Power Consortium.
+Behind this consortium is an association of leading companies that work on products related to the topic of “inductive transmission of charging voltage” and through the cooperation ensures the best possible compatibility and quality.

-These include both smartphone manufacturers and development companies in the automotive, electrical components, and even the furniture industries.
+This includes both smartphone manufacturers and development companies from the automotive, electrical components and even from the furniture industry.

 What does Qi mean?